 Operational Start Date - Means the first day on which an MCO is responsible for providing core benefits and services to MCO members and all related Contract functions.
 The Operational start date may vary per MCO.
-The Operational Start Date(s) applicable to this Contract are set forth in the Contract between LDH and the MCO (Appendix B of this RFP).
+The Operational Start Date(s) applicable to this Contract are set forth in the Contract between LDH and the MCO.